pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

   * A directory called `pryv`.
 This contains configuration and data directories that will be mapped as volumes in the various docker containers.
-  * A file called `stop-containers`.
-This script stops all running containers.
+  * The files `stop-config-leader`, `stop-config-leader` and `stop-pryv`.
+These scripts stop the corresponding running containers.

 # Completing the Configuration